AB10110F/Portfolio-TUI/README.md

     ██║     ╚██████╔╝██║  ██║   ██║   ██║     ╚██████╔╝███████╗██║╚██████╔╝
     ╚═╝      ╚═════╝ ╚═╝  ╚═╝   ╚═╝   ╚═╝      ╚═════╝ ╚══════╝╚═╝ ╚═════╝
 </pre>
 Since everybody has one, I decided to develop my own website.
-I've had enough of clean websites with the same layouts, so I decided to mimic a terminal on the browser.
-I know it is not a good ux interface, but I wanted to stand out somehow, besides terminals are cool in my opinion :)
+There are already enough websites with the same layout, so I tried to simulate a terminal for mine.
+I am aware that this is not the best ux interface, but I wanted to stand out somehow, besides terminals are cool in my opinion :)

 ## Build with
 - Next.js